hausen8/EasyProbe/README.md

 ```
 [PROBE]
-# Define the lowest and highest toolnumber of your different probes in your tooltable.
+# Lowest and highest tool number of your different probes in your tool table.
 If you only have one probe, set both equal
 TOOL_NUMBER_MIN = 95
 TOOL_NUMBER_MAX = 99

-# Define yor maximum safetytravel of your probe in xy direction.
+# Maximum safety travel of your probe in X/Y direction.
 Value is given by the manufacturer.
-In doubt set it to approx. 3 mm.
+If in doubt, set it to ~3 mm.
 MAX_XY_DISTANCE = 3

-# Define the distance the probe will jump back after the fast probe.
-In doubt try settings between 0.5 and 2 mm.
+# Distance the probe will bounce back after fast probe.
+Recommended value between 0.5 and 2 mm.
 XY_CLEARANCE = 0.5

-# Define yor maximum safetytravel of your probe in z direction.
+# Maximum safety travel of your probe in z direction.
 Value is given by the manufacturer.
-In doubt set it to approx. 2 mm.
+If in doubt, set it to ~2 mm.
 MAX_Z_DISTANCE = 2

-# Define the distance the probe will jump back after the fast probe.
-In doubt try settings between 0.5 and 2 mm.
+# Distance the probe will bounce back after fast probe.
+Recommended value between 0.5 and 2 mm.
 Z_CLEARANCE = 0.5

-# Define your fast probe velocity.
-Be aware to not set it to high, otherwise you will not have enough time in case of a malefunction.
-In doubt try settings between 50 and 500 mm per min.
+# Fast probe velocity.
+Be aware to not set it too high, otherwise you will not have enough time in case of a malefunction.
+Recommended value between 50 and 500 mm per min.
 VEL_FAST = 500

-# Define your slow probe velocity.
+# Slow probe velocity.
 This value is important for the overall accuracy.
-In doubt try settings between 10 and 50 mm per min.
+Recommended value between 10 and 50 mm per min.
 VEL_SLOW = 20
 ```